i-am-bee/bee-agent-framework/README.md

 ## Why pick BeeAI?

 **🏆 Build the optimal agent architecture for your use case.** To design the right architecture for your use case, you need flexibility in both orchestrating agents and defining their roles and behaviors.
-With the BeeAI framework, you can implement any multi-agent pattern using [Workflows](/typescript/docs/workflows.md).
-Start with our out-of-the-box [ReActAgent](/typescript/examples/agents/bee.ts), or easily [customize your own agent](/typescript/docs/agents.md#creating-your-own-agent).
+With the BeeAI framework, you can implement any multi-agent pattern using [Workflows](/python/docs/workflows.md).
+Start with our out-of-the-box [ReActAgent](/python/examples/agents/bee.py), or easily [customize your own agent](/python/docs/agents.md#creating-your-own-agent).

 **🚀 Scale effortlessly with production-grade controls.** Deploying multi-agent systems requires efficient resource management and reliability.
-With the BeeAI framework, you can optimize token usage through [memory strategies](/typescript/docs/memory.md), persist and restore agent state via  [(de)serialization](/typescript/docs/serialization.md), generate [structured outputs](typescript/examples/backend/structured.ts), and execute generated code in a sandboxed environment.
-When things go wrong, BeeAI helps you track the full agent workflow through [events](/typescript/docs/emitter.md), collect [telemetry](/typescript/docs/instrumentation.md), log diagnostic data, and handle errors with clear, well-defined [exceptions](/typescript/docs/errors.md).
+With the BeeAI framework, you can optimize token usage through [memory strategies](/python/docs/memory.md), persist and restore agent state via  [(de)serialization](/python/docs/serialization.md), generate structured outputs, and execute generated code in a sandboxed environment.
+When things go wrong, BeeAI helps you track the full agent workflow through [events](/python/docs/emitter.md), collect [telemetry](/python/docs/instrumentation.md), log diagnostic data, and handle errors with clear, well-defined [exceptions](/python/docs/errors.md).

-**🔌 Seamlessly integrate with your models and tools.** Get started with any model from [Ollama](/typescript/examples/backend/providers/ollama.ts), [Groq](/typescript/examples/backend/providers/groq.ts), [OpenAI](/typescript/examples/backend/providers/openai.ts), [watsonx.ai](/typescript/examples/backend/providers/watsonx.ts), and [more](/typescript/docs/backend.md).
-Leverage tools from [LangChain](https://python.langchain.com/docs/integrations/tools/), connect to any server using the [Model Context Protocol](/typescript/docs/tools.md#using-the-mcptool-class), or build your own [custom tools](/typescript/docs/tools.md#using-the-customtool-python-functions).
+**🔌 Seamlessly integrate with your models and tools.** Get started with any model from [Ollama](/python/examples/backend/providers/ollama.py), [watsonx.ai](/python/examples/backend/providers/watsonx.py), and [more](/python/docs/backend.md).
+Leverage tools from [LangChain](https://python.langchain.com/docs/integrations/tools/), connect to any server using the [Model Context Protocol](/python/docs/tools.md#using-the-mcptool-class), or build your own [custom tools](/python/docs/tools.md#using-the-customtool-python-functions).
 BeeAI is designed for extensibility, allowing you to integrate with the systems and capabilities you need.

 ## Installation